 Another option: An Epsom salt bath before bed, suggests Ivy Branin, ND, a naturopath in New York City.
 A small 2015 study by the Epsom Salt Council found that people who soaked in an Epsom salt bath two to three times a week saw increases in their blood magnesium levels.

 Some evidence suggests that oral lavender or aromatherapy with lavender can reduce anxiety, Dr. Bauer says.

-A March 2013 review published in Evidence Based Complimentary and Alternative Medicine suggests it may be helpful for mild anxiety and can improve sleep.
-In fact, one study suggests lavender effectively ameliorates generalized anxiety comparable to 0.5 milligram daily dose of lorazepam, an anti-anxiety medication.
-However, evidence is preliminary and limited.
+A March 2013 review in Evidence Based Complimentary and Alternative Medicine suggests it may be helpful for mild anxiety and can improve sleep.
+In fact, one study suggests lavender effectively ameliorates generalized anxiety comparable to a 0.5-milligram daily dose of lorazepam, an anti-anxiety medication.
+However, the evidence is preliminary and limited.

 But oral lavender can cause side effects such as constipation, headaches and even low blood pressure, he warns.
 You're better off using it in your bath (you can combine it with an Epsom salt bath, says Branin) or as part of aromatherapy.

 A December 2016 randomized controlled study in the journal Phytomedicine found that taking 500 milligrams of chamomile three times a day for 12 weeks significantly reduced anxiety.